oda-hub/doc-handbook/README.md

 ### What did we use before and what's wrong with it

 We used release branches for each version, like **production-V.V**.
 Any bugfixes were applied to these branches.
 In addition, **staging-V.V** were used for ongoing developments in current version.
 Also, for previous versions, **staging-V.V** were used to preview updates before making them live.
-This worked rather well.
+This worked quite well.

-On github, it is not convenient that current development is in the latest **staging-V.V** branch, whichever it happens to be at the moment.
-To reduce the uncertainty on what is the current version in development, we can just use the **master** branch for merging all new features.
+This approach is not convenient on github, so to reduce the uncertainty on what is the current development version, we can just use the **master** (or **main**) branch, and merge on it all the new features.

-We did current development is in the latest **staging-V.V** branch, whichever it happens to be at the moment.
-We remembered which one it was, since pace was slow, and people were few.
-But now it is becoming more difficult.
+We used to mantain the current development is in the latest **staging-V.V** branch, whichever it happens to be at the moment.
+We knew which one this was, as the pace was slow, and the people involved were few: but this now is becoming more difficult.

-Previously, **staging-V.V** deployment was automatically updated to all recent **staging-V.V** component branches.
-However, some components evolved very little, and it was not useful to keep creating new identical branches - this introduced confusion, and was not sufficiently explicit.
-With faster development, more components, and more branches this becomes really unfeasible.
+Previously, **staging-V.V** deployment was automatically updated and merged with all the relative component branches.
+However, some components evolved very little, and it was not useful to keep creating new identical branches - this introduced confusion, since there was a lack of clarity.
+With faster development, more components, and in turn more branches, the development becomes more and more difficult to track.

 ### Current strategy